Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 No extra cost.
 Traces are a grouping mechanism.

 Traces themselves are free to create.
-Each event anchored to a trace counts against your existing event quota — already billed.
+Each item anchored to a trace (event, document, or attestation) counts against your existing quota, already billed.
 No new pricing tier, no add-on fees, no per-trace charges.

 All plans include traces.
 See full pricing